Psi Chi

 - Review the application instructions and fill out the online application at psichi.org.

-The membership fee includes a personalized certificate of membership, newsletters and a reception in your honor following the induction ceremony.
+The membership fee includes a personalized certificate of membership, newsletters, and a reception in your honor following the induction ceremony.
 There are no annual dues or other fees.

 Psi Chi meetings take place approximately every other week during the fall and spring semesters (time, day and location chosen at beginning of each semester).
 These meetings are open to all Psi Chi members, as well as psychology majors/minors interested in joining.